bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/collecting-files-with-codesigndoc.md

        Do you want to upload the provisioning profiles and certificates to Bitrise? [yes/no] :

    If you wish to upload the files with `codesigndoc`, type `yes` and press **Enter**.
-2. Provide your Bitrise access token.
+2. Provide your Bitrise access token:

        Please copy your personal access token to Bitrise.
        (To acquire a Personal Access Token for your user, sign in with that user on bitrise.io,